michalcichon/michalcichon.github.io/_posts/2014-02-07-freemarker-syntax-highlighting-in-netbeans.md

 comments: true
 ---

-Installing Freemarker support for NetBeans was quite complicated.
+Installing **Freemarker** support for NetBeans was quite complicated when I did it for the first time.
 Unfortunately the official Freemarker's website pointed me to a wrong plugin.

-To install Freemarker syntax highlighter, first install plugin called "Lexer to NetBeans Bridge".
+To have Freemarker syntax highlighter correctly configured, you should first install a plugin called "Lexer to NetBeans Bridge".
 You can find it here: [Lexer to NetBeans Bridges][lexer].

-Then you can install plugin named "Freemarker NetBeans Plugin" available here: [Plugin][plugin]
+Then you install plugin named "Freemarker NetBeans Plugin" available here: [Plugin][plugin]

 ![Make sure you have these files downloaded.]({{site.url}}/assets/2014-02-07/netbeans1.png)